jrtberlin/aos2.0-post/README.md

 MagneFire did show-off a few emulators, Doom, [Super Tux Kart](https://fosstodon.org/@MagneFire/107105850296484856) and a 2048 port on his watch.

-The creator of the unofficial [Subreddit](https://www.reddit.com/r/AsteroidOS/) gave us full access, making it an official channel alongside the [new Mastodon account](https://fosstodon.org/@AsteroidOS).
+The creator of the unofficial [Subreddit](https://www.reddit.com/r/AsteroidOS/) gave us full access, making it an official channel alongside our [Mastodon account](https://fosstodon.org/@AsteroidOS).
 As we already mentioned in a [previous blog post](https://asteroidos.org/news/farewell-freenode), we moved all our communication from freenode to Matrix and Libera.chat.

 ## The Future

-As you might have noticed, the current releases on the installation page already seem to have a feature parity with the 2.0 release.
-The reason behind this is that at some point we decided to switch from our stable 1.0 release to the 1.1 nightly release as the 1.0 release became too old.
-In the future we would like to change our release cycle to release more often.
-So that a stable release will always be stable but not too old where it is no longer maintainable.
+As you might have noticed, the current releases linked on the installation pages have feature parity with the 2.0 release.
+At some point, we decided to switch from our stable 1.0 release to a quasi 1.1 nightly rolling release, as the 1.0 release became too old to maintain.
+In the future, we would like to change our release cycle to offer more frequent stable releases.
+A stable release will always be stable.
+But not too old to no longer be maintainable.

-For the future we also would like to setup a roadmap to what we would like to see in an eventual next release.\
+For the future, we are going to set up a roadmap for features we would like to see in an eventual next release.
 Based on recent early community work, we might see features like:

    * Combined fitness app (Privacy minded heart rate monitoring and step counter tracking)
    * WiFi setup via the settings app
    * Web based Watchface creation tool
+   * Web based flash tool
-   * App store making community contributions easily available
+   * App store for making community contributions easily available